benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-overigneered-my-home-network.md

 ## Ansible

+Download the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) and flash the latest version of Raspberry Pi OS *Lite*.

 Beyond service installation and maintenance, the other aspect of PiHole management that was *bespoke* was provisioning.
-I could maintain a manual checklist that goes from blank SD card to fully functional PiHole, but ideally, that too could be automated, to prevent human error, and perhaps some day soon, allow for redundancy.
+I could maintain a manual checklist that goes from blank SD card to fully functional PiHole, but ideally, that too could be automated to prevent human error, and perhaps some day soon, allow for redundancy.

 There's a lot of provisioning tools out there, and you could probably be happy with many of them, but I went with Ansible, since it's simple to setup for a single target.